List of student federations in Pakistan: Muslim Student Federation

-Muslim Student Federation or MSF is a conservative Pakistani political group that was started on September 1, 1937, in Calcutta, India by the old All-India Muslim League.
-The group has a wing in Pakistan that is led by Rana Arshad. and Rana Hassnain leading in Punjab as senior vice president along with coordinator Green Tiger.
+Muslim Student Federation or MSF is a conservative Pakistani political group that was started on 1 September 1937 in Calcutta, India by the old All-India Muslim League.
+The group has a wing in Pakistan led by Rana Arshad and Rana Hassnain leading in Punjab as senior vice president along with coordinator Green Tiger.
 The student federation has also been known to engage in fights previously with some of the progressive student federations and exhibit an independent mildly conservative nature.

-In Pakistan MSF-N is aligned to the PML-N, which is a centre-right party.
+In Pakistan MSF-N is aligned to the PML-N which is a major centre-right party in the country.

 Progressive and Marxist groups

 The Struggle

-The Struggle (Urdu: طبقاتی جدوجہد) is a Trotskyist, Leftist organization in Pakistan which was found in Netherlands by Lal Khan and other Pakistani activists.
-The group follows the ideology of Karl Marx, Friedrich Engels, Vladimir Lenin and Leon Trotsky.
+The Struggle (Urdu: طبقاتی جدوجہد) is a Trotskyist, Leftist organisation in Pakistan which was found in Netherlands by Lal Khan and other Pakistani activists.
+The group follows the ideology of Karl Marx, Friedrich Engels and Leon Trotsky.

-It is the only organization working physically into people and politicizing students and workers.
+It is the only organisation working physically into people and politicising students and workers.

 The Struggle group has their own publication agency and has published numerous books and leaflets on topics including Marxist ideology, history of Marxist struggle in Pakistan, and various books covering history of Bolshevik revolution.

 The Struggle's trade union front is known as Pakistan Trade Union Defence Campaign (PTUDC), and multiple other fronts working among Youth, including Revolutionary Students Front (RSF) and Unemployed Youth Movement.
 In 2015, youth and students fronts of the Struggle started a campaign to bring together prominent left-wing students and youth organizations from across the country on a single platform.
 It holds its regularly congress which are held every year to analyse the performance of The Struggle and to formulate new strategies for social change and revolution.
 In March 2013, Malala Yousafzai sent solidarity message to The Struggle congress.

 Democratic Students Federation (DSF)

 Democratic Students Federation founded in 1949, and being the oldest leftist student federation in Pakistan many other left leaning student political organizations can trace their heritage back to this group.
 The DSF was banned in 1956 because of its political association with the communist party, which resulted in several other student groups forming from its ashes, like the National Students Federation and the Liberal Students Federation.
-The DSF was allowed to reorganize in 1980, and grew in popularity because of its connection to the then powerful Soviet Union.
+The DSF was allowed to reorganise in 1980, and grew in popularity because of its connection to the then powerful Soviet Union.
 This popularity faded after dissolution of the Soviet Union, and the group restructured itself in 2011 to adapt to more current issues.
-The groups stated mission is to, "bring back the balance of power to the students in universities which is formerly lost."
+The groups stated mission is to "bring back the balance of power to the students in universities which was formerly lost."
 Nowadays, both the NSF and ISF claim common heritage from the old DSF.